mnr/writing-wip/Do-Ye0n_lives_on.md

 "I'm being fired for being a non-performing asset," realizes Do-Ye0n.

 "That's not the accepted terminology.
 You're being released because your incarceration is not in anyone's best interest.
-Pack your spare socks, you're sleeping at your own place tonight."
+Pack your socks, you're sleeping at your own place tonight."

 ------------------------------------------------------------------------

-Once again, he's stuck in level one housing with just enough internet for what is required of him.
-He sits up from the folding desk and takes two steps to the bathroom door.
-Pees and flushes and walks back out.
+Once again, he's in level one housing with just enough internet for what is required of him.
+He sits up from the folding desk and walks to the communal bathroom.
+Pees and flushes and walks back to his hell.

 "Alex, what do you have for me today?"
 Do-Ye0n summons his job-search counselor.